-A 63-year-old woman presented with chest discomfort.
-Coronary angiography revealed vasospastic angina.
-Cardiac multi detector computed tomography and cardiac magnetic resonance imaging showed a 30×30 -mm atrial septal aneurysm (ASA) protruding into the right atrium and thrombus attached to the left side of the ASA pouch.
-We surgically resected the ASA because the patient was at risk for systemic thrombosis.
-The resection site was closed with pericardial patch through a median sternotomy under a cardiopulmonary bypass.
-The postoperative course was uneventful, and the patient was discharged on postoperative day 26.
+A 63-year-old woman was diagnosed with a giant atrial septal aneurysm (ASA) protruding into the right atrium and thrombus attached to the left side of the ASA pouch.
+We surgically resected the ASA, and the resection site was closed with pericardial patch.
+The postoperative course was uneventful.